swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 <a name="principal-selection"></a>
 #### 5.3.3.
 Principal Selection

-The specification "Principal Selection in SAML Authentication Requests", \[[PrincipalSel](#principalsel)\], defines the `<psc:PrincipalSelection>` extension that enables a requestor to inform the Identity Provider about known attributes for the principal that is about to be authenticated.
+The specification "Principal Selection in SAML Authentication Requests", \[[SC.Principal](#sc-principal)\], defines the `<psc:PrincipalSelection>` extension that enables a requestor to inform the Identity Provider about known attributes for the principal that is about to be authenticated.

 This may be relevant for Identity Provider services who prompt users for an identifier in order initiate an authentication process with the user's eID.
 In such cases, this extension can be used to avoid unnecessary prompting when the user's identity is known in advance to the service requesting authentication, such as when a previously authenticated user is requested to sign a document.